Volscente/cheat_sheets/data_engineering/dbt/dbt_docs.md

 #### DAG
 It is generated in the bottom-left corner of the documentation page.
 It shows the dependencies between the models.

+### Analyses
+They are located in the `analysis` folder and are SQL files.
+They are used to run ad-hoc queries on the DWH.
+They are not part of the DBT flow.

+They are compiled through the command `dbt compile` and then run in your DWH.
+The compiled query would be in the `target/compiled/dbtlearn/analyses` folder.

 # CLI
 ## Prompt
 ```bash